boystrange/LinearityChallenge/fin/README.md

 By Luca Padovani and Claudia Raffaelli

-This is a solution in Agda of the [linearity challenge](https://concurrentbenchmark.github.io), which concerns the formalization of a calculus of binary sessions, of its type system and of a **safety result** for well-typed processes.
+This is a solution in Agda of the linearity challenge[^5], which concerns the formalization of a calculus of binary sessions, of its type system and of a **safety result** for well-typed processes.